ElliotRedhead/AutomatedCryptoScraper/README.md

 # BinanceWebScraper

-Scraping Binance Announcements to be notified when a new coin is going to hit the launchpad.
+Scraping Binance Announcements for notifications when a new coin hits the launchpad.

+Disclaimer: I am not a financial expert, use resources provided at your own risk and only with consent of the scraping site owner.